 When your goal is to improve fitness and lose weight, finding new ways to squeeze in activity and boost your calorie burn may be the secret to success.
 The more you move and the better your nutrition, the closer you will get to reaching your goals.
 Start burning more calories with some of these ideas.

 While there is no clear evidence that working out at a specific time of day burns more calories, there are ways that morning exercise may boost calorie burn.
-Those who workout in the morning get it done before the rest of the day interferes, making them much more likely to exercise regularly and stick with a program.
+Those who work out in the morning get it done before life gets in the way — making them much more likely to exercise regularly and stick with a program.
 If you are having trouble committing to your workouts, start exercising in the morning.

 Don't skip it, split it.

 If you don’t have a full 20 to 30 minutes for exercise, don’t abandon your workout.
 Research continues to support the idea that splitting exercise into bouts of at least 10 minutes improves health.
 Take a brisk 10-minute walk at lunch and do 10 to 15 minutes of strength training before dinner.